 - Publishers create topics to send messages, while subscribers subscribe to topics to receive messages.

-- SNS does not support forwarding messages to SQS FIFO queues.
-You can use SNS to forward messages to standard queues.
+- SNS FIFO topics support the forwarding of messages to SQS FIFO queues.
+You can also use SNS to forward messages to standard queues.

 - Instead of including a specific destination address in each message, a publisher sends a message to a topic.
 SNS matches the topic to a list of subscribers who have subscribed to that topic, and delivers the message to each of those subscribers.